-For undergraduate and graduate students, CREDO Reference, Academic Search Elite, and American Theological Library Association (ATLA) databases, which provide access to thousands of e-books, peer-reviewed journals, and general reference resources, are available via the Library website at https://libguides.globaluniversity.edu/librarymain/.
+For undergraduate and graduate students, CREDO Reference, Academic Search Elite, and American Theological Library Association (ATLA) databases, which provide access to thousands of e-books, peer-reviewed journals, and general reference resources, are available via the library website at library.globaluniversity.edu

-Due to lack of research requirements, Berean School of the Bible students cannot access proprietary databases.
-However, thousands of freely available resources are available through the Library website.
+Due to the lack of research on the Bible, Berean students cannot access proprietary databases.
+However, thousands of freely available resources are available through the library website.

-Students may also direct research questions to a reference librarian using the "Ask-A-Librarian" feature.
-Global University is continually expanding its online information services to support and enhance the distance learning experience.
+Students may also direct research questions to a reference librarian using the "Contact the University Librarian" link at library at www.globaluniversity.edu.